 Whether writing about leadership lessons from historic figures and other icons, or musing on organizational culture and management, Jerry Manas has a knack for combining history, science, and a variety of other topics to bring fresh and entertaining perspectives to what could otherwise be dry subjects.

 In addition to his writing, Jerry heads up the customer success and learning platform for New York City-based resource planning and portfolio management firm, PDWare, where he helps global clients maximize their organizational people resources.
-This, in turn, leads to a greater capacity to innovate, a more value-focused workforce, and an increased ability to adapt to change.
+He is a popular speaker at events, touching on topics such as resource planning, organizational leadership, lessons from history, and more.

-Jerry served as a US Registered Expert with ANSI/ISO on the topics of Workforce Allocation, Employee Engagement, and Knowledge Management, representing the US in the international work groups creating the upcoming ISO Standards for those areas.
-Jerry also served as a voting member of the ISO Global Standards ANSI Technical Advisory Committee on HR Management, TC 260.
+Recently, Jerry served as a US Registered Expert with ANSI/ISO on the topics of Workforce Allocation, Employee Engagement, and Knowledge Management, representing the United States in the international work groups creating the ISO Standards for those areas.
+As part of his role, he served as a voting member of the ISO Global Standards ANSI Technical Advisory Committee on HR Management, TC 260.

-Jerry is a founding member of The Creating We Institute, an international thought leadership community dedicated to fostering WE-centric thinking in organizations through research in neuroscience and psychology, where he serves as a Senior Advisor on Strategy Execution.
+Jerry is a founding member of The Creating We Institute, an international thought leadership community dedicated to fostering WE-centric thinking in organizations through research in neuroscience and positive psychology, where he serves as a Senior Advisor on Strategy Execution.
 He is also a member of the Advisory Council for the University of Richmond Customer Experience Program.